justmisosoup/working-with-me/README.md

 # working-with-me
 A user manual on what it's like to work with me.
-Including natural proclivities and habits.
+Including my natural proclivities and habits.

 ## Work